 For example, if someone requests more information on a product through social media and nobody replies, get a process in place where all messages are acknowledged within 24 hours.

-With regards to reviews, that's where Feefo can help.
-With 93% of consumers reading reviews before making a purchase, Feefo's focus on verified reviews can ensure that customer touchpoint is taken care of, from collecting and displaying your reviews to responding to and analysing them.
+When it comes to reviews, that's where we can help.
+With 93% of consumers reading reviews before making a purchase, Feefo's focus on verified reviews can ensure that customer touchpoint is taken care of, from collecting and displaying your reviews to responding to and analyzing them.